Titan-C/slaveparticles/docs/slavespin.rst

    :label: slavespinrestriction_multiorbitalsite

-using the Lagrange multiplier $\lambda_{im\sigma}$, which can be used declaring specific contrains to lattice site, orbital, and spin.
+using the Lagrange multiplier $\lambda_{im\sigma}$, which can be used declaring specific constrains to lattice site, orbital, and spin.

 When rewriting the Hamiltonian in terms of the auxiliary fermions and the slave spins the interaction term turns easily into: